 WIC is dedicated to partnering with other services to support your family's whole health, including by promoting immunizations.
-WIC staff can help you keep your child up-to-date on their vaccines -- all you need to do is either track your child's electronic vaccination records in your state's immunization information system (IIS), or bring a physical copy of your child's vaccination record to your WIC appointments.
+WIC staff can help you keep your child up-to-date on their vaccines -- all you need to do is either track your child's electronic vaccination records in your state's immunization information system (IIS) or keep a paper copy.
 If your child is behind on vaccinations, WIC staff will suggest a place you can go to get your child the vaccines they need.

 Most health insurance plans cover the cost of vaccines, but you may want to check with your insurance provider before going to the doctor.
 If your child does not have health insurance, is Medicaid-eligible, or is underinsured, they may be able to receive free vaccines at their doctor's office or a health center through the federal Vaccines for Children program (VFC).
-For more information on VFC and how to pay for your family's vaccines, visit vaccinateyourfamily.org/paying-for-vax.
+For more information on VFC and how to pay for your family's vaccines, visit vaccinateyourfamily.org/vfc.

 Adults, especially pregnant people, need vaccines too.
-By getting yourself vaccinated while pregnant you are helping to protect BOTH you and your baby from serious diseases like flu, whooping cough, and COVID-19.
+By getting yourself vaccinated while pregnant you are helping to protect BOTH you and your baby from serious diseases such as flu, whooping cough, and COVID-19.
 For more information and for answers to questions you may have about vaccines for your family, please visit vaccinateyourfamily.org.